conan-io/conan-io.github.io/_posts/2019-09-27-package-id-modes.markdown

    modes including any change in the sources or even the build environment.

-   Very important to note that transitive requirements (dependencies of my dependencies) are only encoded into my package ID through the package ID of my requirements.
+   Very important to note that transitive requirements (dependencies of my dependencies) are only encoded into my package ID through the package reference (Conan reference, package ID and revisions) of my requirements.

 *Note.-* Only the dependencies declared using the ``requires`` attribute or inside the ``requirements()`` method will be considered, **``build_requires`` don't affect the package ID**.